Data

 Texas MSA Unemployment Rates

-Figure 4 depicts the local unemployment rates for all Texas MSAs for July 2023.
-College Station-Bryan’s rate of 3.3% was the third lowest, behind the 2.6% rate for Midland and 3.2% rate for Amarillo.
-McAllen-EdinburgMission, Beaumont-Port Arthur, and Brownsville-Harlingen again had the three highest unemployment rates at 6.3%, 6.3%, and 5.8%, respectively.
-Austin-Round Rock had the lowest unemployment rate among the four largest MSAs at 3.5%, while the rate in Dallas-Fort Worth-Arlington was 3.8% and San Antonio-New Braunfels 3.9%.
-Houston-The Woodlands-Sugar Land again had the highest unemployment rate in this group at 4.4%.
-Of the 25 MSA’s reported here, only Waco and Texarkana had a decline in their unemployment rate compared to the prior month.
+Figure 4 depicts the local unemployment rates for all Texas MSAs for February 2024.
+College Station-Bryan’s rate of 3.1% was the third lowest, behind the 2.5% rate of Midland and 3.0% of Amarillo.
+At the other extreme, McAllen Edinburg-Mission, Beaumont-Port Arthur, and Brownsville-Harlingen had the three highest unemployment rates at 5.8%, 5.5%, and 5.2%, respectively.
+Austin-Round Rock at 3.4% had the lowest unemployment rate among the four largest MSAs, while San Antonio-New Braunfels’ rate was 3.6%, Dallas-Fort Worth-Arlington’s rate was 3.7%, and Houston-The Woodlands-Sugar Land again had the highest unemployment rate in this group at 4.2%.
+Of the 25 MSAs in Texas, 17 of them reported unchanged unemployment rates for February compared to the previous month, while 6 of them had increased unemployment rates and 2 of them were lower compared to January.

 AIR TRAVEL

-Figure 7 depicts the enplanements at Easterwood Airport on American Airlines (left axis) and the number of travelers passing through Transportation Security Administration (TSA) checkpoints (right axis) from January 2019 to June 2023.
-As seen in the figure, the national and local passenger counts have followed similar patterns from the beginning of 2019 to the present.
-National air travel was up 11% in the twelve months from June 2022 to June 2023.
-Locally, air travel out of Easterwood Airport on American Airlines in June 2023 was 3% lower than in June 2022
+Figure 7 depicts enplanements at Easterwood Airport on American Airlines (left axis) and the number of travelers nationwide passing through Transportation Security Administration (TSA) checkpoints (right axis) from January 2019 through March 2024.
+The national and local passenger counts have followed similar patterns from the beginning of 2019 to the present.
+National air travel was up 8% in March 2024 compared to March 2023.
+Locally, air travel out of Easterwood Airport on American Airlines during the twelve months from March 2023 to March 2024 was 14.3.% higher than during the twelve months from March 2022 to March 2023.
+Just comparing March 2024 to the preceding month, local and national air travel passenger counts were up by 3.6% and 19.4%, respectively.

 End Notes